Perturbative Chern-Simons invariants from non-acyclic flat connections: The construction of the invariant

 \section{The construction of the invariant}

 Let $M$ be a closed oriented smooth 3-manifold.
 Fix $G$ a compact simply-connected Lie group with Lie algebra $\g$.
-Also fix a Riemannian metric $g$ on $M$ (this is auxiliary data: the invariants we construct will turn out to be independent of $g$).
+We fix some invariant nondegenerate bilinear form $\langle,\rangle$ on $\g$.\footnote{ E.g., the trace form associated to some representation.
+For $G$ simple, it is conventional in the context of Chern-Simons theory to choose $\langle,\rangle$ to be $\frac{1}{h^\vee}$ times the Killing form, with $h^\vee$ the dual Coxeter number.
+In this case, $\frac{1}{8\pi^2}\langle x,x \rangle$ corresponds under Chern-Weil homomorphism to a generator of $H^4(BG,\mathbb{Z})$, which is related to invariance of $e^{\frac{ik}{2\pi}S_{CS}(A)}$ under large gauge transformations for $k\in\mathbb{Z}$, cf. \cite{Witten89}, \cite{AS91}. } Also fix a Riemannian metric $g$ on $M$ (this is auxiliary data: the invariants we construct will turn out to be independent of $g$).

 Given a flat connection $A$ in the trivial $G$-bundle $\mc{P}$ over $M$ (we identify connections with their 1-forms on $M$), we have the $A$-twisted Hodge decomposition of $\g$-valued forms on $M$ into $A$-harmonic forms (the kernel of $\Delta_A=d_A d^*_A+d^*_A d_A$ with $d_A=d+\mr{ad}_A$ the twisted de Rham differential and $d^*_A$ the twisted codifferential), $d_A$-exact forms and $d^*_A$-exact forms: